 |---|---|---|---|

-| 1971 (Nellcôte Exile sessions) | Removed low E string; converted to five-string open G (G–D–G–B–D) | Richards developed the open-G approach for Exile rhythm work; the missing string creates arrangement space | Andy Babiuk, Reverb; Play It Loud exhibit label, 2019 |
+| 1971 (Nellcôte Exile sessions) | Removed low E string; converted to five-string open G (G–D–G–B–D) | The five-string approach dovetailed with open-tuning experimentation Richards had been developing since the late '60s; the Nellcôte sessions were where it became the dedicated method | Andy Babiuk, Reverb; Play It Loud, The Met, 2019 |

-| ~1972 (post-'72 tour era) | Neck pickup replaced with Gibson PAF humbucker, reverse-mounted | Quest for more bite; Richards described wanting the brightness that reverse orientation can provide | Andy Babiuk, Reverb; Fender |
+| ~1972 (post-'72 tour era) | Neck pickup replaced with Gibson PAF humbucker, reverse-mounted | Quest for more bite; reverse orientation brightens the humbucker's natural response | Andy Babiuk, Reverb; Fender |

-| ~1972 (post-'72 tour era) | Bridge pickup replaced with Fender lap-steel-style unit (two-screw mounting) | Part of the same modification package | Andy Babiuk, Reverb |
+| ~1972 (post-'72 tour era) | Bridge pickup replaced with Fender lap-steel-style unit (two-screw mounting) | Part of the same modification package, handled by tech Ted Newman Jones III | Andy Babiuk, Reverb |

-| ~1981 (Tattoo You tour era) | Fitted with solid brass Telecaster bridge (Schecter-sourced) via tech Alan Rogan | Tuning stability and road reliability for major touring | Andy Babiuk, Reverb; Rolling Stones Gear via Premier Guitar |
+| ~1981 (Tattoo You tour era) | Solid brass Telecaster bridge (Schecter-sourced) fitted by tech Alan Rogan; Sperzel locking tuners added; sixth-string saddle removed | Road reliability and tuning stability for major touring | Andy Babiuk, Reverb; Rolling Stones Gear via Premier Guitar |

 Visual Record